 Illegal activities in TNP can be significantly reduced through a consistent patrolling presence.
-In their 2 year tenure at Jalova, GVI Costa Rica has reduced poaching activity in a 3-mile section of TNP to almost zero.
-Unfortunately the volunteer workforce cannot cover the entire 15 miles & park ranger resources are inconsistent, so poaching and hunting rates are still prolific in other areas of the park.
-Many marine turtle species and jaguars are in decline due to our impact on their ecosystem
+In their 10 year tenure in Jalova, GVI Costa Rica has reduced poaching activity in a 3-mile section of TNP to almost zero.
+Unfortunately, the volunteer workforce can't cover the entire 15 miles & park ranger resources are inconsistent, so poaching and hunting rates are still prolific in other areas of the park.
+As a result, turtles and jaguars are in decline due to our impact on their ecosystem.

-Through research efforts by the GVI-CR team we understand the critical nature of the park habitat to the local wildlife and the importance of preserving these animals.
-Through liaison with the park rangers we understand that simply providing more fuel and food resources will enable a more comprehensive protection strategy and allow extra patrolling measures.
-Join our Charity Water Challenge, raise vital funds and get to visit this project! http://www.gvi.org/charity-challenge-in-costa-rica
+Through research over the last 10 years, we understand the critical nature of the park habitat to both turtles and jaguars.
+By working with the park rangers, we understand that providing more fuel and food resources will enable a more comprehensive protection strategy and allow extra patrolling measures.
+There is still so much that we don't understand about jaguar/ turtle dynamics, so research is also critical so we can understand their behavior & dynamics to protect them even better.

-With adequate funding, TNP can be fully monitored year-round to allow the park to host the available extra workforce.
-Through this additional man power, the canals, forests and beaches can be better protected and those conducting illegal practices apprehended.
-As a result, the animal populations of the national park can flourish as has been shown by existing monitoring practices.
+With adequate funding, TNP can be fully monitored year-round by a bigger team.
+This additional manpower allows the canals, forests and beaches to be better protected and poachers to be apprehended.
+As a result, the animal populations of the national park can flourish, as has been shown by existing monitoring practices.
 By providing resources for research equipment, we can also work on gathering more data on the dynamics between the turtles and jaguars.

 Like us on Facebook